Is my home university qualified as a partner of the LUH?

 How does matching work?

-After your complete application forms arrive we will forward your records to your designated 6 institutes, beginning with nr.
+After handing in your complete application form it will be forwarded to your designated institutes, beginning with nr.
 1 on your list.
 If nr.
 1 declines, nr.
-2 will receive your papers...we will contact you immediately after your application was accepted with the request to pay outstanding program fees.
+2 will receive your papers...we will contact you immediately after your application was accepted and program fees become due.

 Which academic requirements do I have to meet to get accepted at my desired research work?

-Usually we accept only applications from students at least in their fifth semester.
-However, sometimes professors expect certain knowledge of their subjects.
+We accept applications from students at least in their fifth semester only (junior year).
+However, professors expect certain knowledge of their subjects.
 You may need at least one course that fits the institutes' agenda.
 For example, institutes researching on the field of automatic control engineering want you to have at least one automatic control course passed at your home university.
 In this program, the professors who provide the proposal do the final selection of the candidate, since they have the knowledge whether it is a suitable candidate or not.
 Anyway, if your completed classes meet the institute's expectations in a roughly manner, everything should be fine.

 What should a letter of motivation contain and how long should it be?